younrx/CTF_Irek1/README.md

 ### First analysis
 #### The certificate
-Here's the content of the certificate :
+Here's the content of the certificate:
 ```
 user=toto
 admin=0
 sig=546f2c57cfb33c9bb7277dd041ab0f8764e68437b6ef2153301712b9ec78d91f
 ```
 It said that if we had a certificate with admin rights, we could retrieve the key from the server.
-To have sush a certificate, the value `admin` should be equal to `1`.
-But as it is signed, hard writting `admin=1` will not work (because the signature will not match).
+To have such a certificate, the value `admin` should be equal to `1`.
+But as it is signed, hard writing `admin=1` will not work (because the signature will not match).
-> :bulb: Idea : look into the `extract.c` file to analyse how the certificate is verified, and try to find a way to make it accept a 'false admin certificate'
+> :bulb: Idea : look into the `extract.c` file to analyze how the certificate is verified, and try to find a way to make it accept a 'false admin certificate'

 #### The `verify` command

 When sending the `verify` command, the server answers `Cmd locked`.
-This behaviour is due to the certificate verification function described in `extract.c`: the verification function is disabled by a flag (`verify_cmd_locked`), and forbid us to go any further in the certificate verification procedure.
+This behavior is due to the certificate verification function described in `extract.c`: the verification function is disabled by a flag (`verify_cmd_locked`), and forbid us to go any further in the certificate verification procedure.

 ### Unlocking the verify command
 #### Analyzing the binary file

-By analyzing the file `serma_challenge` with Ghidra, it turns out that another command is avaiable : the command `unlock`.
+By analyzing the file `serma_challenge` with Ghidra, it turns out that another command is available: the command `unlock`.
 By trying this command we get two different answers from the server:
 - `Wrong cmd format (expected format: unlock XXXXXXXX | 0xA5 XXXXXXXX)`
 - `Wrong PIN (0)`

-This second aswer is get if the command respect the foloxxing formats:
+This second answer is get if the command respect the following formats:
-- `unlockXXXXXXX` (the command folowed by 7 characters, most likely a space and 6 characters)
+- `unlockXXXXXXX` (the command followed by 7 characters, most likely a space and 6 characters)
 - or `unlockXX`

 > :question: Remark: Is accepting this short-version command `unlockXX` an unexpected behavior ?
 Or is it a feature that we should exploit ?